eloritzkovitz/atlaset/docs/dashboard.md

 # Dashboard

 The **Dashboard** in Atlaset is your personal travel hub, providing a comprehensive overview of your journeys, achievements and travel statistics.
-It is designed to help you analyze your travel history, celebrate milestones, and discover new goals—all in one place.
+It is designed to help you analyze your travel history, celebrate milestones and discover new goals—all in one place.

 ## Dashboard Sections

 ### Countries

-The **Countries** section gives you a detailed view of your visited and unvisited countries, regions, and subregions.
+The **Countries** section gives you a detailed view of your visited and unvisited countries, regions and subregions.
 You can:

 - **Browse and search** all countries, filter by region or subregion and quickly find places you've visited or want to visit.
 - **View visited status**: Instantly see which countries you've visited, with visual highlights and badges.